-1.5.1 Labs
+1.6.1 Labs

-There are a total of 5 graded labs (see Table 2) that you complete in pair by programming a discovery board.
-Use of the discovery board is limited to the 2-hour lab session.
-So you should prepare the code needed for the lab before arriving to ensure sufficient time to debug during the lab session.
-After the lab, you complete a lab report and submit your final code to MarkUs before 11:59 PM of the due date.
+There are a total of 5 graded labs (see Table 2) that you complete alone or in pairs by programming a discovery board.
+After the lab, you complete a lab report and submit your final code to MarkUs before 5:00 PM on the due date.